st34dy34/Predator-Prey-game/README.md

-**﻿# Predator-Prey-game**
+**﻿Predator-Prey-game**

-My first pygame project!
+My first pygame project.
 This simple game showcases dynamic interactions in a simulated ecosystem where predators (incl. player), prey coexist.
 Predators hunt prey in hope of not dying from hunger.
 Prey evades threats in a circular arena and reproduces trying to stay alive.

 ![image](https://github.com/user-attachments/assets/9b4fc9d6-1c64-4f27-8e17-72992327f271)